 The Library Time Machine features some delightful murals painted 1994-5 in the Orangerie Arcade, showing a garden party in Holland House in the 1870s.

 2017: Michael John directed us to Historic England who hold a photo of the bombed out Holland House library still well-used by readers.
-And British Pathe have a film of the damaged building but, currently, there are technical problems so we have not see it.
+And British Pathe have a film of the damaged building.